Walking vs. running is one of the biggest debates among those interested in fitness, losing weight, and increasing physical capabilities.

 Running is a form of aerobic exercise.
 It benefits the heart and lungs by improving cardiovascular fitness.
 Better cardiovascular fitness helps reduce your risk for heart disease and stroke, two leading causes of death in the United States.
 Studies have shown that running can improve cardiovascular fitness by increasing muscle oxygen delivery.

 Running strengthens your muscles as well as your heart.
 It dramatically increases the efficiency of the way your lungs and heart function and makes you a much more efficient breather.
 The benefits of running are many, but these can be lost even with only minor changes in lifestyle.
 For example, many runners choose to abandon this hobby after middle age.

 Running burns more calories than walking due to the faster delivery and increased use of carbohydrates during the activity.

 It is not only healthy, but it also burns calories like crazy.
 Some of you might be thinking, But I run long distances at a slow pace and don’t burn many calories doing so, am I right?
 That is true for long-distance runners who prefer training longer and slower.
-But if you are the type of runner who likes to train fast and short, this article will show you why it will burn more energy than a plodding long-distance run.
+But if you are a runner who likes to train fast and short, this article will show you why it will burn more energy than a plodding long-distance run.

 Running helps you maintain a healthy weight.
-It’s one of the best exercises to do when working on your physique.
+It’s one of the best exercises when working on your physique.
 If you’re thinking about losing those extra pounds, running can help you on your way.

 Walking or running?

 Running has been very popular in the past few years.
 People started joining groups for running marathons and doing 10k races.
-And then there is this immense group of people, who run for recreation or because they enjoy it.
-Personally, I am a huge fan of running.
+And then there is this immense group of people who run for recreation or because they enjoy it.
+I am a huge fan of running.
 It calms me down before I start my day and after a long day at work.
 It keeps my body and mind in great shape.
 But some people can’t get themselves going, no matter how hard they try or how much their friends convince them.